 - First contact.
 After you submit your application to the GAP-accredited certifier, an auditor will contact you to schedule a time for the audit.
-During that call, the auditor will explain the audit process and answer your related questions. - Note: Two choices.
-If you are in the United States, you currently have two choices for GAP-accredited certifiers/auditors: EarthClaims LLC and IMI Global.
-These companies have similar audit processes but different fee structures, as discussed on page 47.
-Contact both companies to seek quotes before applying to one:
+During that call, the auditor will explain the audit process and answer your related questions. - Note: One choice.
+If you are in the United States, you currently have one choice for GAP-accredited certifiers/auditors: EarthClaims LLC.
+You can contact EarthClaims to receive a quote before applying:

-EarthClaims LLC: info@earthclaims.com or 202-596-5592 IMI Global: info@imiglobal.com or 303-895-3002
+EarthClaims LLC: info@earthclaims.com or 202-596-5592